druidfi/omen/README.md

 ## Where the name "Omen" comes from?

 Druids interpreted the waves of the ocean or read clouds for mundane or important omens.
 So `reading clouds` is basically what `druidfi/omen` is doing.
+Your local clouds too.

 ## Other information